 Central Park In the Snow

-The wonderful Christmas film Home Alone 2 saw Macaulay Culkin enjoy the snow in Central Park.
-The snow was fake as the film was made nine years after the last time New York had snow on Christmas Day.
+The wonderful 1992 Christmas film Home Alone 2 saw Macaulay Culkin enjoy the snow in Central Park.
+The scene of course was understandably faked.
 Nevertheless, the images captured the spirit of Christmas perfectly.
 Central Park is arguably the most filmed location in the world and it attracts over 40 million visitors a year.